FemiAzteco/azteco_unity_package/README.md

-# Azteco Bitcoin API Unity package
+# Azteco Bitcoin API Unity Package
-This unity package is a simple framework to allow you to make Azteco API calls, and store the data returned.
+This Unity package is a simple framework to allow you to make Azteco API calls, and store the data returned.

 ## azteco_store classes
 Inside the api_return_classes folder are a set of serialized classes that are instantiated and populated when its api command is called. **do not modify these files**.
 If their structure and variable names change, the data will not be populated correctly.

 ## azteco_api.cs
-azteco_api.cs contains methods to run all possible api calls, as well as storing your api key and the base url of the api.
+`azteco_api.cs`  contains methods to run all possible api calls, as well as storing your api key and the base url of the api.
 To make an api call, simply call the public method that relates to the call you wish to make.
 For the methods:
  - api_get_price
  - api_get_balance
  - api_stage_order
  - api_stage_lightning_order

-The default currency is "USD".
-You can add a variable to add any currency supported by [fixer.io](https://fixer.io/).
+the default currency is "USD".
+You must pass a three letter currency code supported by [fixer.io](https://fixer.io/).

 ## Process_and_format
 The process and format classes are used to initiate the api call, and format the json that is returned. **it is advised to not modify these unless necessary**.
 Modifying these methods is likely to break the methods they are used in.

-## why?
+## Why Integrate Bitcoin in Your Project?

-You can read more about integrating bitcoin into gaming and its potential [Here](https://docs.google.com/presentation/d/1u5sgRh3uy5l-4slkelrJf392f83tUFSAwSh3lXH1IiQ/edit#slide=id.p).
+Monetising your game or application can act as a total replacement for advertising, and with Bitcoin Lightning, and the Azteco API, is trivially simple to impliment.
+Read more about integrating bitcoin into gaming and its extraordinary potential [here](https://docs.google.com/presentation/d/1u5sgRh3uy5l-4slkelrJf392f83tUFSAwSh3lXH1IiQ/edit#slide=id.p).
-# how to run tests with an API key
+# How to Run Tests With an API Key
-The only prerequisite you must fulfil before being able to run tests using an API key is to set the *api_key* string in the *azteco_api* class.
+The only prerequisite you must fulfil to run tests using an API key is to set the *api_key* string in the `azteco_api.cs` class.

 To make an API call, run one of the following scripts and pass the correct data into the method.
 |Method to Run| Variables Required |